rku9/ProductService/README.md

-A ProductService class or managing the retrieval and the update of the product making use of both the Database on the localHost & the AWS(RDS) and the Fake Store API.
+A ProductService class for managing the retrieval and the update of the product making use of both the Database on the localHost & the AWS(RDS) and the Fake Store API.
+This follows the MVC design pattern where the Client is talking to the controller which sends the request to the service.
+The service talks to the database using the repository class.